kdkalvik/Lagrange/_posts/2023-11-09-NaturalParams.md

 The advantage of this is that if we use the natural parameterization $\lambda$, for conjugate models, the natural gradient $\tilde{\nabla}_\lambda \mathcal{L}(\lambda)$ does not require explicit computation of the Fisher Information Matrix.
 Note that the opposite is not true, i.e., the natural gradient of $$\tilde{\nabla}_\eta \mathcal{L}_*(\eta)$$ requires the explicit computation of the Fisher Information Matrix.

-Indeed, the advantage of using using natural gardients with the natural parameterization $\lambda$ in conjugate models is clear in the context of variational inference:
+Indeed, the advantage of using using natural gradients with the natural parameterization $\lambda$ in conjugate models is clear in the context of variational inference:

 $$
 \tilde{\nabla}_\lambda \mathbb{E}_q \left[ \log \frac{p(x)}{q_\lambda(x)} \right] = [G(\lambda)]^{-1} \hat{\nabla}\mathbb{E}_q [\phi(x)^\top (\eta_0-\lambda) + A(\lambda)] = \eta_0 - \lambda